Our work matters

-“Herd share participants engage in this relationship specifically to exercise their choice to opt out of orthodox pharmaceutical, sterilization and other procedural protocols that they believe compromises the integrity and safety of milk.” says former Virginia Independent Consumers and Farmers Association (VICFA) president Joel Salatin.
+“Herd share participants engage in this relationship specifically to exercise their choice to opt out of orthodox pharmaceutical, sterilization and other procedural protocols that they believe compromise the integrity and safety of milk.” says former Virginia Independent Consumers and Farmers Association (VICFA) president Joel Salatin.

-“Choosing what to feed my own internal microbiome is a sacred human right.” said Virginia Independent Consumers and Farmers Association (VICFA) president Anne Buteau.
+“Choosing what to feed my own internal microbiome is a sacred human right,” said Virginia Independent Consumers and Farmers Association (VICFA) president Anne Buteau.

 Buteau said “This bill is not about safety but control of the food supply.
 Our private property rights and the right to privacy are at stake here, and also the right to acquire the foods of our choice, which should be a fundamental right not something that we have to fight for.”